 Summary

-Based on the minor improvements of the H4 and the lower price of the H3, I think H3 has become a much better deal than before.
+Based on the minor improvements of the H4 and the lower price of the H3, I think the H3 has become a much better deal than before.

 It’s one of the best smart trainers on the market for ERG mode and structured workouts.